 How to get there - Devizes is at the junction of the A342 and A361.
 When traveling through the town look for the brown signs to Devizes Wharf or the Wharf Theatre.

-Suggested Launch Site - Devizes Wharf is the best place to unload and launch but while there is parking here it is Pay and Dispaly at £0.50 per hour (until 6. p.m. - free on Sunday). depending on the timing this could prove expensive if you are doing this as part of a two or three day trip so I suggest you use the road side parking on the other side of the canal (signposted Cemetery)
+Suggested Launch Site - Devizes Wharf is the best place to unload and launch but while there is parking here it is Pay and Dispaly at £0.50 per hour (until 6. p.m. - free on Sunday).
+Depending on the timing this could prove expensive if you are doing this as part of a two or three day trip so I suggest you use the road side parking on the other side of the canal (signposted Cemetery)

 Devizes Wharf is also home to the Kennet & Avon Canal Trust who have a museum here.